-Just a few days after the SEA Games 2019, Kim Mangrobang is back at Ayala Vermosa Sports Hub—the same place where she trained before winning her second straight gold medal in the biennial tournament.
+Just a few days after the 2019 SEA Games, Kim Mangrobang is back at Ayala Vermosa Sports Hub—the same place where she trained before winning her second straight gold medal in the biennial tournament.
 This time though, Mangrobang returns to the sports hub with a different goal in mind.
 One that has never been done by many Filipino triathletes in the past: to represent the country in the Olympics.

 Before Mangrobang starts training for the Olympic qualifiers, she’s making the most out of the little downtime she has.
-While she’s currently taking a one-week break, the two-time SEA Games gold medalist opens up about her recent remarkable achievement and what she aims to do as she starts her journey to Tokyo 2020.
+While she’s currently taking a one-week break, the two-time SEA Games gold medalist opens up about her recent achievement and what she aims to do as she starts her journey to Tokyo 2020.

 Before we get into your recent SEA Games stint and journey to the Tokyo 2020 Olympics, can you give us a brief background on how you got into triathlon?

 I started swimming when I was nine.
-My parents were like typical ones who would send their kids to swimming lessons.
+My parents were like the typical ones who would send their kids to swimming lessons.
 Tapos hanggang sa time na ’yon, parang play time na ang swimming para sa akin.
 Hangga’t sa every day na ako pumupunta sa swimming pool tapos naging competitive na ako.
 Nung 12 years old na ako, doon na ako lumalaban sa competitive swimming.
 Hindi ako nanalo kasi sobrang liit ko at pag-dive na ng mga kalaban ko nasa gitna na sila ng pool tapos ako nasa start pa lang.
-Dahil cross training namin running, sabi ng coach ko bakit hindi na lang ako mag-try out sa Philippine triathlon team?
+Dahil cross-training namin running, sabi ng coach ko bakit hindi na lang ako mag-try out sa Philippine triathlon team?
 So nag-try out ako sa national team nung 12 years old and luckily nakapasok ako sa junior developmental team.
-Since then, nag-start na yung career ko.
+Since then, nag-start na ‘yung career ko.